Retrieving Memory

 Note that although thread.get_user_context() only requires a thread ID, it is able to return memory derived from any thread of that user.
 The thread is just used to determine what’s relevant.

-Summarized Context Block (default)
+Retrieving the Context Block

 1# Get memory for the thread